SalehBorhani/app-health-check/README.md

 # app-health-check
-You can check your application if it is healthy or not with slack notification
+You can check your application if it is healthy or not with slack notification.
+Run it as `background` proccess.